 Change drives change.
 Technologies have already proved their influence on our behavior — the way we work, think, analyze, what decisions we make, what approaches we choose.
 Tech tools assist us everywhere.

-What are edtech startups?
+What are the best edtech startups?
 They are brand-new companies and pioneers that set trends and create demand.
 They are pushing and boosting the modern market and gaining wide popularity among learning institutions more and more.

 Top edtech companies always try to solve common problems through market pain points or to predict what is going to be in demand or what niches no one has ever filled before.
-Here I came up with a list of 10 most promising edtech startups and top unicorn companies who survived in the harsh conditions of competition and withstood all challenges!
+Here I came up with a list of 10 top edtech startups and top unicorn companies who survived in the harsh conditions of competition and withstood all challenges!

-The top 13 most promising edtech startups
+The 13 top edtech startups

 - Location: Galway, Ireland